Carokyp/Doux-Matin/README.md

 #### Meta Data

-Meta data has been added to the website’s head section to support search engine visibility and improve traffic.
-In addition, each page has been given a clear, descriptive title to help users understand their location within the site.
+Metadata has been added to the website’s header section to support search engine visibility and improve traffic.
+Additionally, each page has been assigned a clear, descriptive title to help users understand their location within the site.

 #### Future Features